Homeoblock Appliance is an alternative to jaw surgery

 TMJ pain is among the most serious conditions affecting your face, jaws and muscles involved in chewing and biting food.
-Early diagnosis and management of TMJ pain is essential for avoiding progression of the disorder and development of complications.
+Early diagnosis and management is essential for avoiding progression of the disorder and development of complications.
 Complete history and thorough check of TMJ and surrounding area is necessary before planning treatment of the problem.

 What is TMJ pain disorder?

 TMJ pain disorder is the condition in which your face and mouth suffers from pain and discomfort during talking, laughing, eating, drinking, chewing, biting, yawning and all activities involving muscles of the face and mouth.
-TMJ or temporomandibular joint is the joint which connects the jaw bones to skull.
-If you are having symptoms, you should consult with a qualified tmj dentist.
-How to know if TMJ surgery necessary?
+Temporomandibular joint is the joint which connects the jaw bones to skull.
+If you are having symptoms, you should consult with a qualified professional.

 TMJ disorder symptoms usually presents as pain and discomfort in the affected area of your face and mouth.
 In addition to feeling of pain, majority of TMJ cases are presented with popping and clicking noises when you open or close your mouth during talking, eating or chewing food.
 Clicks may occur during both opening and closing your mouth.

 - Difficulty in opening your mouth in the morning when you wake up from sleep,